Close Banner

 What Park Should I Choose at Disney World?

-For the Classic Experience
+For the Classic Experience: Magic Kingdom

 If you're looking for the classic trip that really says "I went to Disney World," you can't go wrong with the park that started it all — Magic Kingdom.
 Tadpoles often can't believe they are at Disney World until they see that iconic Cinderella Castle.
-For many parent and grandparent frogs, we remember our trip to Magic Kingdom all those years ago, and it is the park that has remained mostly the same over its 50+ years.
-Even with a focus on magic and fantasy, the distinctly themed lands provide lots of different atmospheres for all to enjoy.
-Enjoy original attractions like "it's a small world" and Haunted Mansion as well as exciting newer rides like Seven Dwarfs Mine Train and TRON Lightcycle Run.
-With its nostalgia and whimsical Disney fun, Magic Kingdom is a must-do for most frog families!
+For many parent and grandparent frogs, we remember our trip to Magic Kingdom all those years ago.
+Furthermore, it's the park that has remained mostly the same over its 50+ years.

-For the Thrill Seekers
+For the Thrill Seekers: Hollywood Studios

 Walt Disney World Ride Photos - Tower of Terror Ride Photo

 With rides such as Rock 'n' Roller Coaster and Tower of Terror, Disney's Hollywood Studios provides a thrill for coaster lovers.
 This park has a variety of adventures that throw you right into your favorite movies.
-With the addition of Toy Story Land and Star Wars: Galaxy's Edge, there are lots of epic rides to enjoy (Slinky Dog Dash, here we come!).
-Teenagers and pre-teens like Tad will likely find the most interest in Hollywood Studios, where action and adventure provide a nice contrast to the other parks.
+With the addition of Toy Story Land and Star Wars: Galaxy's Edge, there are lots of epic rides to enjoy (Slinky Dog Dash, here we come!)

-For the Foodie Family
+For the Foodie Family: EPCOT

 EPCOT Flower and Garden Festival 2023 — food items from Germany

 Enjoy the tastes of the world with incredible international cuisine at the World Showcase in EPCOT!
-With four themed festivals throughout the year, you are almost guaranteed to be visiting during one of them, which always have amazing food and drinks.
+With four themed festivals throughout the year, you are almost guaranteed to be visiting during one of them.
+Each of them always has amazing food and drinks!
 Extra booths are even added to offer dishes from countries not physically represented in the park.
-With plenty of options even for picky eaters (and lots of adult drink options), everyone in the family can look forward to the great tastings at EPCOT.
-It's not often you can say you tried food in Germany, Japan and Mexico, all in the same day!
+We've enjoyed fantastic treats from Brazil, Spain, and Greece over the years!

-For the Leisurely Pace
+For the Leisurely Pace: Animal Kingdom

 What Not-to-Miss at Animal Kingdom - Zebra at Kilimanjaro Safaris